Hope in Times of Darkness

-And yet it’s always looking in the wrong place because, very often, and for good reason, we find God not so much in the happy days of our lives; we find God when we’re alone and suddenly darkness closes in on our life and we begin to wonder and have doubts about not only the future but also the present.
+Because, very often and for good reason, we find God not so much in the happy days of our lives, we find God when we’re alone and suddenly darkness closes in on our life and we begin to wonder and have doubts about not only the future but also the present.
 And then we begin very simply to pray.

 But a candle only, only, shows its true nature and its true value in darkness.
 We don’t put candles around with all the lights on.
 It is when we turn the lights off that a candle begins to glow and give us hope.

 And that is why at Christmas time we fill our homes with candles.
 But most of all because of the prophecy that says Jesus is the light of the world and he comes in a very special way at Christmas time.